 The VTEC valve actuation system works by only allowing two valves out of four valves in each cylinder to be opened by the camshafts.
 A controller opens up the other two valves at higher RPM.
 What the controller actually does is engage send power to a solenoid which actuates an oil spool valve (a sliding pin).
 The valve then sends oil pressure to the lifter actuators, and positions their spring-loaded engagement pins above the valve stems to initiate actuation of the remaining two valves.

 The goal of VTEC is to have the torque-forward benefits of a two-valve engine at low RPM, and high power at higher RPM.

-By 2007, Honda changed the ECU mapping to engage VTEC at 6,400 RPM.
-This was a much smoother transition.
+To counter this abrupt VTEC actuation, Honda changed the ECU mapping to engage VTEC at 6400 RPM for the 2007+ models.
+This made for a smoother transition.